Tangerine-Community/Tangerine/docs/system-administrator/new-tangerine-4-architecture.md

 ### Modifying the client app

+First get client to build automatically:

-docker exec -it apk-generator sh
+docker exec -it apk-generator bash

 ```
 cd /tangerine/client
 ./node_modules/.bin/ng build --watch --poll 100 --base-href ./ -c production --output-path ./dev &
 ```

-and in another shell run the copy script

-docker exec -it apk-generator sh
+Since that command was run with an "&" at the end - instructing the shell to run the command as a background process -  you can run the next command in the same shell.
+Wait a moment to get the results of the first command.
+Now run the following script to copy the built app whenever you want to generate an APK or PWA:

 ```
 cd /tangerine/client && \
 rm -rf builds/apk/www/shell && \